kbonefas/ChIPseq-Differential-Binding-Analysis/README.md

 # ChIPseq-Differential-Binding-Analysis

 This pipeline uses Diffbind to make the common peakset across conditions.
-However, we use DEseq2 instead of Diffbind to do identify differentially bound genomic regions.
+However, it uses DEseq2 instead of Diffbind to identify differentially bound genomic regions.